jcwebster/jcwebster.github.io/README.md

 This is the beginning of my personal website.
 Check back to see updates in the next few months.

-If you'd like to check out the site, it is avaialable [here](http://jcwebster.github.io).
+If you'd like to check out the site, it is available [here](http://jcwebster.github.io).